davidtwco/veritas/web/src/content/curriculum-vitae/default.typ

   )

   I was awarded Huawei's "President Award of the 2012 Laboratories", "President's Award of the European Academy", "Gold Team Award", "Innovation Spark Award", and "Future Star" awards.
-I qualified for and earned an internal "Competency & Qualification" grade in Compilers & Operating Systems at Level 5.
 ]

 #exp(